 Book 2: Confidence and Crisis, 1840 to 1880

 Book 2 focuses on the so-called ‘Age of Equipoise’, a period of stability and optimism about the future progress of the nation.
-You will look at the reasons behind this optimism via consideration of the rise of the middle class, the impact of sanitary reform on cities and the decline of radicalism but you will also see how the roots of further of uncertainty were to be found in the Irish famine, the New Poor Law and the campaign for political rights for working men.
+You'll look at the reasons behind this optimism via consideration of the rise of the middle class, the impact of sanitary reform on cities and the decline of radicalism but you will also see how the roots of further uncertainty were to be found in the Irish famine, the New Poor Law and the campaign for political rights for working men.

 Book 3: Decline and Renewal, 1880 to 1914